RaspiBolt

 The explorer reads its config from .env in the install directory.
 A heavily commented template ships with the source.
 You only need to change a handful of lines.

-1. Copy the template and open it:
+1. Copy the template:

 cp .env-sample .env